As hard as it is for many of us to imagine, Carnival Ecstasy has made one last passenger trip before exiting the Carnival Cruise Line fleet.

 Saying Farewell to Carnival Ecstasy

-Carnival Cruise Line announced in February 2022 that Carnival Ecstasy would be leaving the fleet after a 31-year run as one of the most popular and versatile vessels in the “Fun Ship” fleet.
+Carnival Cruise Line announced in February 2022 that Carnival Ecstasy would leave the fleet after a 31-year run as one of the most popular and versatile vessels in the “Fun Ship” fleet.

 Originally scheduled to be the first cruise ship to resume service from Jacksonville post-COVID, Carnival Ecstasy’s final voyage under the Carnival Cruise Line banner is on October 10, 2022 — a five-day sailing from Mobile, Alabama, to Cozumel and Progresso, Mexico.